-Everest Base Camp is in the priority list among trekkers trekking to the Himalayas of Nepal or to any individual aiming for a lifetime experience.
-It is an adventurous trek and trekking in August adds to the thrill.
-During this time of the year you will witness nature at its best and find greenery everywhere.
+Everest Base Camp Trek is in the priority list among trekkers trekking to the Himalayas of Nepal or to any individual aiming for a lifetime experience in the lap of this mountainous country.
+It is an adventurous trek and trekking in August with wet monsoon season adds to the thrill.
+During this time of the year you will witness nature at its best and find greenery everywhere (of course at lower altitude); higher altitude is kind of barren land round the year.

-August is the off-season for trekking in the Everest region so the trekking trail experiences fewer trekkers.
-Hence the advantage is that the trails will be less crowded and you can enjoy peace.
-However, trekking during this time also means you need to prepare well for the rain since it is a monsoon season.
+August is the off-season for trekking in the Everest region so the Everest Base camp trekking trail experiences fewer trekkers.
+Hence the advantage is that the trails will be less crowded and you can enjoy the trail all yourself peacefully.
+Only problem of trekking during this time is that you need to prepare well for the rain since it is a monsoon season.

-In that region, it usually rains in the evening and at night.
-So in the morning when the clouds are clear you will get breathtaking views of the Himalayan mountains.
+Actually, after the rain, sometime you can get views better than other peak seasons like spring and autumn.
+In this Khumbu region (local name for Everest region), it usually rains in the evening and at night.
+Therefore, in the morning when the clouds are clear you will get chance to get breathtaking views of the Himalayan snow capped mountains.

-With the right preparation and guide, you can certainly trek to Everest Base Camp in August.
+With the right preparation and guidelines, you can certainly trek to Everest Base Camp Trek in August.

 Table of Contents